 Nothing is more ridiculous than American tipping culture, I’m aware, but quite simply: our absurd laws make it so that servers make just about $2 an hour without tips.
 As a result, the customer has to step in to make sure their server doesn’t starve.

-Even if you had shitty service, leave a minimum of 15%, and for anything upwards of OK service, please tip 20%.
+Even if you had shitty service, leave a minimum of 15%, and for anything upwards of OK service, please tip 20% or more if you want to.
 I know it’s annoying, but that’s just how it is in America.
-If you short them on your bill, you are essentially stealing your server’s wages.
-I agree that it’s wrong that it is this way, and that it should be incumbent upon employers to provide a living wage.
+If you short them their tips on your bill, you are essentially stealing your server’s wages.
+I agree that it’s wrong that it is this way, and that it should be incumbent upon employers to provide a living wage, not the other way around.
 However, you aren’t going to change anything by not leaving a tip — you’re just taking food off your server’s table, i.e., the very person who is putting food on yours.

 The best thing about being in New York is all the cheap, delicious, and unique ethnic restaurants you could ever dream of — what, you mean you haven’t had Uyghur food before? — are at your disposal.
 Even better, they’re often cheaper than your standard ‘American’ restaurant.

-Go for Himalayan food in Jackson Heights, Thai food in Elmhurst, Russian food in Brighton Beach, Korean food in K-Town, Chinese food in Flushing, Filipino food in Woodside… the list goes on and on.
+Go for Himalayan food in Jackson Heights, Thai food in Elmhurst, Russian food in Brighton Beach, Korean food in Murray Hill (Queens), Chinese food in Flushing, Filipino food in Woodside… the list goes on and on.
 If there’s a certain cuisine you’re after, please feel free to leave a comment and I’ll get back to you with my best suggestion.

 Tips for Enjoying NYC on a Budget